Beef Medallion in Herb and Garlic Brown Butter Sauce with Boursin Cheese and Birista

 Whether you are cooking a beef medallion, filet mignon, round steak or sirloin is it important to allow the steak to rest for a about 5 minutes before cutting into it.
 This helps the juices to absorb back into the steak.
 If you have ever cut into a steak as soon as it comes off the grill or skillet, you would have noticed all of the juices spilling out from the steak.

-When I made these beef medallions I wanted to add the flavours you would commonly taste in a high quality restaurant.
+When I made these beef medallions I wanted to add the flavours you would remember and want to make again and again!
 My thoughts went to making sure there was enough butter added to the skillet, as butter add incredible flavours to the steak and the toppings were enough to take this dish to the next level.
 I am not a fan of blue cheese and I once saw a chef add Boursin to his steak and I thought that’s exactly what I want to do.
 The Birista or crispy onions was added for another level of flavour and texture.
 So by combining all of these elements to this steak, it was an outstanding meal!

 SIMPLE AND DELICIOUS INGREDIENTS

-• Beef medallions: you should be able to find these in grocery stores or a local butcher will and can cut them fresh for you; it doesn’t hurt to ask them, what part of the beef they are cutting from?
+• Beef medallions: you should be able to find these in grocery stores or a local butcher will cut them for you.
 Another option is to purchase an entire beef tenderloin and cut the slices yourself and whatever you don’t use, you can freeze.

-• Seasonings: all you need is salt and pepper; the rule of thumb is 1 teaspoon of salt per pound, so in this case, for a 5 oz steak you will need about 1/4 teaspoon and add some pepper, making sure you don’t over do it with the pepper.
+• Seasonings: all you need is salt and pepper; the rule of thumb is 1 teaspoon of salt per pound, so in this case, for a 5 oz steak you will need about 1/4 teaspoon and some pepper.

-• Butter: I always use unsalted as most if not all recipes can for salt and this way you can control the amount of salt you are adding.
+• Butter: I always use unsalted as most if not all recipes call for salt and this way you have more control of the amount of salt you are adding.

 • Garlic: for the pungent bold flavour which I love as a flavour